The days of one-and-done annual checkups, unassisted surgeries, and faxed health records are all but over.

 Make user testing less painful with empathy mapping, a technique Yeti uses to get inside the head of a product's users.
 Of course, we also check in with users after building each feature to make sure we're on the right track.

-Use agile to develop products faster, at a lower cost, and with less risk of creating
+Use agile to develop products faster, at a lower cost, and with less risk of creating something users don't want.
+Agile is our default development method because we're all about building user-focused products in a timely fashion and at a predictable cost.

 If you suffer serious burns, would you want doctors to first treat your face or your finger?
 That might sound like a silly question, but we see technology creators get distracted from the core functionality all the time.
 Additional features are called that for a reason.

 Shoot first for a minimum lovable product.
 In short, you're trying to satisfy your users' core needs before giving them the bells and whistles that they might also want.
-After watching how the product performs in the market, you can add
+After watching how the product performs in the market, you can add in the features that customers are clamoring for.

 Healthcare products need a nice interface, but that doesn't matter if the product can't keep data secure.
 Security, user authentication, logging, validation, and transaction support are all important for HIPAA compliance and users' peace of mind.